KenKundert/avendesora/doc/overview.rst

 In addition what has already been introduced, *Avendesora* provides a collection of advanced features.
 Those include ...

-1. The :ref:`archive <archive command>` and :ref:`changed <changed command>`
+-  The :ref:`archive <archive command>` and :ref:`changed <changed command>`
    commands provide an ability to create a backup copy of all your passwords.
    These command are described in the section on :ref:`upgrading <upgrading>`.
-2. Two techniques that provide an extra measure of security for accounts are :ref:`stealth accounts <stealth accounts>` and :ref:`misdirection
+-  Two techniques that provide an extra measure of security for accounts are :ref:`stealth accounts <stealth accounts>` and :ref:`misdirection
    <misdirection>`.
-3. *Advendesora* provides several ways that help protect you from :ref:`phishing
+-  *Advendesora* provides several ways that help protect you from :ref:`phishing
    <phishing>`.
 You should be aware of these methods to make sure you use
    them.
-4. *Advendesora* allows you to share master seeds with a partner, and once done allow you to easily and securely create new shared secrets.
+-  *Advendesora* allows you to share master seeds with a partner, and once done allow you to easily and securely create new shared secrets.
 This is described in the section on :ref:`collaboration <collaboration>`.
-Once you share a master seed, you can then use the :ref:`identity command <identity command>` as described in :ref:`confirming identity <confirming identity>` to securely verify that you are communicating with your partner.
+-  Once you share a master seed, you can use the :ref:`identity command
+   <identity command>` as described in :ref:`confirming identity <confirming
+   identity>` to securely verify that you are communicating with your partner.
-5. You can quickly print out the :ref:`NATO phonetic alphabet <phonetic>`, which can be useful when trying to communicate complex character sequences over the phone.
+-  You can quickly print out the :ref:`NATO phonetic alphabet <phonetic>`, which can be useful when trying to communicate complex character sequences over the phone.